 Regardless, you should consider volunteering in your community as it is an important tool that helps you practice your communication skills or learn some new technology skills.

 Another good way to acquire Canadian experience is by having internships.
-Career Bridge is an innovative internship program that allows you to apply for paid internships at Canada’s leading private, public or non-profit sector employers.
-The program regularly posts internship opportunities and offers paid internships of four, six, nine or 12 months for recent immigrants:
+Career Edge is an innovative internship program that allows you to apply for paid internships at Canada’s leading private, public or non-profit sector employers.
+The program regularly posts internship opportunities and offers paid internships of four, six, nine or 12 months for recent immigrants with:

 It is important to find someone such as a practicing or retired pharmacist, who can coach or mentor you and share information about the pharmacy sector in Canada.
 Many professional associations or firms offer this type of “buddy” program, where a seasoned member guides a junior one.
 Contact the relevant associations in your area to know about the available mentorship opportunities.